A Sonoma County family business, three decades in the making.

 Gus Trevena started in auto body in 1995 as an estimator at Dave's Autobody in Petaluma.
 Three years later he moved to Dion's Downtown Autobody as estimator and manager.
 By 2004, he and his wife Laurie were ready to run their own shop.
 They purchased Downtown Autobody, then in Cotati, and moved it to Rohnert Park the following year.

-In 2006 they founded Downtown Auto Rentals to give customers free loaner cars during repairs — and ended up building a small retail rental business along the way.
-In 2011 they opened a second facility specifically for RV collision and paint work, the only shop in Sonoma County with a paint booth large enough to handle an RV.
+In 2006 they founded Downtown Auto Rentals to give customers free loaner cars during repairs, and built a small retail rental business along the way.
+In 2011 they added a paint booth large enough for a full-size RV, the only one in Sonoma County, so RV owners no longer had to tow to Sacramento for bodywork.

-Today Gus and Laurie employ 13 people across multiple Sonoma County locations and have built one of the most-reviewed auto body shops in the county.
+Today Gus and Laurie employ a team of 13 and run one of the most-reviewed auto body shops in Sonoma County.
 The family has supported the Sonoma State University Donation Program for years.

 From Estimator to Owner